ruskakimov/kakimov.com/_posts/react-data-fetching.md

 }
 ```

+Great!
+We send a request and pass the image URL to `img` element.
+A new dog photo is displayed each time we refresh the page.

+Are we done here?
+Well, not quite.
+If you inspect your network traffic with browser developer tools, you might notice that two requests are sent instead of one.
+Why is that?

 Why does effect run twice?

 But an empty dependency array means that it will run only on mount.